living-room/turing/readme.md

 > At any given moment, Living Room’s coherence is defined only by the communication and collaboration of the people who are programming the space.

-To start hacking the room, there are just two concepts to understand: *FACTS* and *PROCESSES*.
+To start hacking the room, there are two concepts to learn: *FACTS* and *PROCESSES*.

 ## FACTS

 Let’s talk about facts first.
 At the center of our universe is a [database][database-js] of strings.
 We call these strings facts.
 A fact can be any length and it can contain any information that you’d like.
-A fact is basically just a sentence.
+A fact is a sentence.
 It’s a collection of words intended to express an idea.

 Anyone can add a fact to the database.
 When you add a fact to the database, we call that an ASSERTION.

-Anyone can also delete any fact from the database.
-When you delete a fact from the database, we call that a RETRACTION.
+Anyone can also remove any fact from the database.
+When you remove a fact from the database, we call that a RETRACTION.

 What’s more, anyone is allowed to search for a fact in the database.
 When you search the database for a fact, we call that a SELECT.